erayd/libec-doc/README.md

 #libec

-Libec is a small PKI library leveraging [libsodium](https://github.com/jedisct1/libsodium).
+Libec is a small PKI library leveraging the crypto routines available in [libsodium](http://www.libsodium.org/).

 ##Installation
 Libec requires the following runtime dependencies: